When Two Parks Meet: The History of the Generals Highway in Sequoia and Kings Canyon National Parks

 The main priority for the military administration at Sequoia National Park in the late 19th century was creating access trails and roads to the Big Trees.
 Under the command of Charles Young, the Buffalo Soldiers constructed the highways in the park.
 By the early 20th century, the park began to look at the condition of these roadways and the impact the park had on tourism.
 In addition to fixing and constructing better thoroughfares, a new idea to increase visitation influenced the future of park highways.

 The purpose of the park-to-park road was to increase tourism in the United States by connecting all the national parks through one highway.
 Administrators were exceedingly excited about the possible benefits of a connecting road between Sequoia National Park and General Grant National Park, which became Kings Canyon National Park in in 1940.
-In 1921 John R. White, then superintendent (or person in charge of managing) General Grant National Park from 1920-39, stated "Most of the 20000.
-People who visit Grant Park and the 30,000 who visit Sequoia would enter by one Park and exit by the other were this possible [sic]."
+In 1921 John R. White, then superintendent of General Grant National Park, stated "Most of the 20,000 people who visit Grant Park and the 30,000 who visit Sequoia would enter by one Park and exit by the other were this possible [sic]."

 The potential effect of the highway had administrators beginning work before they finalized the funding.
 Built section-by-section, the new highway extended from the newly built Ash Mountain headquarters through the Giant Forest and out to General Grant National Park.
 The road climbed up the mountain via switchbacks, curved through forests of the biggest trees, and continued over stone bridges and culverts that harmonized with the natural environment.